gnecula/bond/docs/tutorial.rst

 If the test fails, then you will still be shown the differences in the observations, but you will not have the choice to accept them as the new reference observations.

-The following is the UML sequence diagram for the interaction between the test, the BST (system-under-test), and the Bond library:
+The following is the UML sequence diagram for the interaction between the test, the system-under-test (e.g., the binary-search tree example code from above), and the Bond library:

 .. uml::